tamagokun/rackem/README.md

 ## Usage

-Any object that has a callable method `call()` can be considered a Rack application.
-Rack expects call to return an HTTP response array containing: status code, headers, and body.
+Anything that `is_callable()` or has an instance method `call()` can be considered an application.
+The application must return an HTTP response array containing: status code, headers, and body.

-Here is an example of a basic Rackem application:
+Here is an example of a basic Rack'em application:

 ```php
 <?php